 Important Points about the Clayton Antitrust Act

-- The Act, under Section 4 and 16, issues authorization to oppressed parties for imposing treble damage in cases of violations to either the Sherman Act or the Clayton Act.
-This means that the oppressed party can sue the violating party for three times the damages suffered; this can also include costs incurred in seeking attorney aid, court fees, etc.
+- The act, under Section 4 and 16, issues an authorization to oppressed parties for imposing treble damage in cases of violations to either the Sherman Act or the Clayton Act.
+It means that the oppressed party can sue the violating party for three times the damages suffered; this can also include costs incurred in seeking attorney aid, court fees, etc.